Fortran-FOSS-Programmers/ford/README.md

 - links between related parts of the software.
 - Bootstrap CSS for the documentation, making it both functional and pretty.
 - configurable settings.
+- ability to create a hiearchical set of pages containing general information, not associated with any particular part of the source code.

 ##Installation
 The simplest way to install FORD is using [pip](https://pip.pypa.io/en/latest/).